jpmfgreen/jpmfgreen/README.md

 - 👋 Hi, I’m @jpmfgreen

 - 🌱 I am interested in learning, exchanging experiences and information to improve programming.
 - I am a beginner in programming.
-I'm currently learning JS and SQL (database) in a technical course
+I'm currently learning Java and SQL (database) in a technical course
-- 💞️ I'm looking to collaborate on...
 - 📫 How to reach me: e-mail

 <!---